wandb/docs/content/guides/hosting/iam/authentication/sso.md

 The ID token is a JWT that contains the user's identity information, such as their name, username, email, and group memberships.
 W&B Server uses this token to authenticate the user and map them to appropriate roles or groups in the system.

-In the context of W&B Server, the access token is not required.
-Access tokens are typically used to authorize requests to APIs on behalf of the user, but since W&B Server’s primary concern is user authentication and identity, it only requires the ID token.
+In the context of W&B Server, access tokens authorize requests to APIs on behalf of the user, but since W&B Server’s primary concern is user authentication and identity, it only requires the ID token.

-You can use environment variables to [configure IAM options](advanced_env_vars.md) for your [Dedicated Cloud](../hosting-options/dedicated_cloud.md) or [Self-managed](../hosting-options/self-managed.md) instance.
+You can use environment variables to [configure IAM options](advanced_env_vars.md) for your [Dedicated cloud](../hosting-options/dedicated_cloud.md) or [Self-managed](../hosting-options/self-managed.md) instance.

-To assist with configuring Identity Providers for [Dedicated Cloud](../hosting-options/dedicated_cloud.md) or [Self-managed](../hosting-options/self-managed.md) W&B Server installations, here are some key guidelines to follow for various IdPs.
+To assist with configuring Identity Providers for [Dedicated cloud](../hosting-options/dedicated_cloud.md) or [Self-managed](../hosting-options/self-managed.md) W&B Server installations, follow these guidelines to follow for various IdPs.
 If you’re using the SaaS version of W&B, reach out to [support@wandb.com](mailto:support@wandb.com) for assistance in configuring an Auth0 tenant for your organization.

 {{< tabpane text=true >}}
 {{% tab header="Cognito" value="cognito" %}}